 3. Engage With Your Followers

 Small business owners getting started with Facebook often forget the social aspect of it.
 Facebook is meant to be a place to communicate with people.
-Now that you’re begun building an engaged following, it’s time to start engaging with them!
+As you build an engaged following, you also need to start engaging with them!

 When one of your followers posts a comment, leaves a review or sends you a message you need to respond.
 If the feedback you got was negative, ignoring it is the worst thing you can do.
 Nothing makes an angry person angrier than being ignored.
 Worse still, other consumers mays see your lack of response as indifference to their complaint.